pyrocko/grond/docs/source/examples/waveform_regional/index.rst

 * Query the `GEOFON catalog <https://geofon.gfz-potsdam.de/eqinfo/list.php>`_ for event information about ``gfz2018pmjk``.
 * Select time windows based on event origin and time, considering that we want to analyse the signals at low frequencies (0.01 - 0.1 Hz).
-* Query datacenters for seismic stations with epicentral distance between 0 and 1000 km.
+* Query data centres for seismic stations with epicentral distance between 0 and 1000 km.
 * From the available recorder channels select appropriate ones for a target sampling rate of 2 Hz.
 * Download raw waveform data for the selected stations and channels.
 * Download instrument transfer function meta-information for all successfully downloaded waveform data.
 * Calculate displacement seismograms for quality check (Grond will use the raw data).
 If all went well, the displacement seismograms should be valid in the frequency range 0.01 - 0.05 Hz, sampled at 1 Hz and rotated to radial, transverse, and vertical components.
-The rotation to radial and transverse components is with respect to the event coordinates from the GEOFON catalog.
+The rotation to radial and transverse components is with respect to the event coordinates from the GEOFON catalogue.

 After running the download script, the playground directory should contain a new :file:`data` directory with the following content: